-Q: You grew up in Holland during WW2.
+Q: You grew up in the Netherlands during WW2.
 Can you tell us what life was like in occupied Holland?

-Then there was always the chance of an air raid.
-You became experienced, When a bomb came down and it made a whistling sound it was close.
-My city was bombed 28 times and the flying bombs, the V1 aimed at London often misfired and came straight down.
+Then there was always the chance of an air raid so you became experienced.
+When a bomb came down and it made a whistling sound it was close.
+My city was bombed 28 times and the flying bombs, the V1 rockets aimed at London, often misfired and came straight down.

 During the five years of occupation much of the food produced went to Germany.
 In 1944/5 there was an enormous food shortage and people were walking long distances to find something to eat.
 Many died in the streets.